“It is our right and responsibility to create a new world.”

 Hands-On Organizing Simulations

-Attendees will be given the choice of 10-12 fictional organizing scenarios.
-They will be encouraged to choose the one that closely resembles a project they are involved in or want to start.
-With the guidance of an experienced organizer, they will be given a packet of information about their project and the surrounding circumstances and tasked with making strategic decisions.
-Through several rounds, they will present their plans to a panel of decision-makers who will push the hypothetical scenario along with new challenges and opportunities.
-With each round, the teams will be challenged to envision success, create roles, write proposals, develop budgets, choose strategic targets, and more.
+Attendees will have the option of attending any (or all) of virtual summit dates.
+They are encouraged to choose the ones that closely resemble a project they are involved in or want to start.
+With the guidance of an experienced organizer, they will be given a packet of information about their project and the surrounding circumstances and are tasked with making strategic decisions.
+The teams will be challenged to envision success, create roles, write proposals, develop budgets, choose strategic targets, and more.

 Tools you will leave with